MegaMosquito/dq/README.md

 Builds and runs the NVIDIA device query tool (for NVIDIA Jetson devices).

-I have this pre-built in my DockerHub account at: `ibmosquito/dq:1.0.0`, so the easiest way to use this is:
+I have this pre-built for the current l4t-base version, `r32.4.2`, in my DockerHub account at: `ibmosquito/dq:32.4.2`, so the easiest way to use this is:

 ```
-docker run -it ibmosquito/dq:1.0.0
+docker run -it ibmosquito/dq:32.4.2
 ```

 Otherwise you can clone this repo, and just run `make`.
 That will build a local copy of the container and run it.